Indigenous Resource Centres at Georgian

 Whatever challenges you’re facing, whether personal, academic, social or career-oriented, the Getsijig is a trustworthy confidant who can provide you with support and help maintain balance in your life.
 The Getsijig can also act as a liaison between Georgian students, staff and your home communities.

-Indigenous student advisor
+Indigenous student advisors

 Special events and promotions